Economics

 • Take three (3) 4000-level electives.

 If you have already taken the honors classes they will count towards the requirement to graduate with Honors in Economics.
+Courses taken pass/fail will not, under any circumstances, count towards eligibility for Honors in the major.

 Graduate Study